2014 Peshawar school massacre: Aftermath

 On 30 December 2014, Pakistani batsman Younis Khan visited the school.
 The Pakistani team played a test match against New Zealand on the second day after the massacre.
 Younis Khan handed over cricket kits and a cheque sent by the New Zealand cricket team.

-ISPR released the songs "Bara Dushman Bana Phirta Hai" and "Mujhe Dushman Ke Bachon Ko Parhana Hai", to pay tribute to the victims.

 In 2015, Pakistan renamed 107 schools after school children killed during the massacre in the Khyber Pakhtunkhwa region.

 The 2015 video game Pakistan Army Retribution is set during the Peshawar school massacre.
 After a negative review on the website of DAWN, people on Twitter also outed their criticism on the game.
 Pakistan Army Retribution was pulled from the Google Play Store in January 2016.

 Reopening

 The Army Public School Peshawar was reopened on 12 January 2015 under the guard of Pakistan's security forces.

 To uplift the morale and spirit of the students and victims of the school, the Chief of Army Staff, General Raheel Sharif, personally attended the morning assembly of the school and confirmed to them that no such incident will ever occur in Pakistan again as they will break the backbone of the Taliban.